Self Help (The Walking Dead): Plot

 Later, the fire truck again breaks down in the middle of nowhere.
 Glenn notices the wind has picked up, carrying a foul odor with it, and looks over a rise to see a ranch overrun by an enormous herd of walkers.
 Everyone starts to turn around and head back, but Abraham once again insists they move forward.
 Rosita begs Abraham to come to his senses, but he grabs Eugene and heads toward the ranch.
-Glenn tries to stop the two, but Eugene suddenly yells out and confesses he has been lying all along: he is not a scientist and does not know how to save the world.
-As the group looks on in total shock, Eugene says he is only "smarter" than others and a very good liar, but he is also a coward, and felt that getting to Washington was his best chance at survival.
+Glenn tries to stop the two, but Eugene suddenly yells out and confesses he has been lying all along: he is not a scientist and the supposed cure does not exist.
+He is just a former school teacher who convinced Abraham to become his protector.
+As the group looks on in total shock, Eugene says he is only "smarter" than others and a very good liar, but he is also a coward, and felt that getting to Washington was his best chance at survival as the nation's capital would logically be the most defensible spot in the country.
 Rosita is deeply hurt, lamenting that people died for him.
 Abraham furiously beats up Eugene, leaving him an unconscious, bloody mess.
 Abraham walks away, falls to his knees, and starts to cry.

 In a series of flashbacks set shortly after the apocalypse began, Abraham kills a group of people in a grocery store.
 He calls out for Ellen, his wife, and he finds her hiding with their two children Becca and A.J from her husband.
 Abraham tells them they are safe, but the three are clearly terrified of him.
 The next morning, Abraham wakes up to find Ellen and the children gone, with a note saying: "Don't try to find us".
 Abraham goes outside and finds them dead, all devoured by walkers.
 Abraham pulls out a pistol, preparing to kill himself, but he hears a screaming man being chased by three walkers.
 The man is revealed to be Eugene, and Abraham saves him.
 As Abraham walks away to kill himself as intended, Eugene tells him he is on a very important mission to Washington, giving Abraham a new reason to live.